Tropical Storm Priscilla strengthens in the Pacific Ocean off the coast of Mexico

-The Miami-based National Hurricane Center said Priscilla was a “large tropical storm,” with tropical storm-force winds extending as far as 140 miles (220 kilometers) from its center.
+The Miami-based center said Priscilla, with winds near 70 mph (110 kph), could become a hurricane late Sunday or on Monday.
+Its tropical storm-force winds extended as far as 125 miles (205 kilometers) from its center.

-Its maximum sustained winds were 65 mph (100 kph), the center said, and it was located about 305 miles (495 kilometers) south-southwest of Cabo Corientes and headed toward the northwest at 5 mph (7 kph).
+The threshold for a hurricane is a storm with winds of at least 74 mph (120 kph).

+Priscilla was located about 285 miles (460 kilometers) south-southwest of Cabo Corrientes or about 480 miles (770 kilometers) south-southeast of the southern tip of Baja California and was moving north-northwest at 2 mph (4 kph).
+Priscilla was forecast to generally move parallel to the coast in the coming days.

 A tropical storm watch was issued for part of the coast of southwestern Mexico, from Punta San Telmo to Punta Mita, with tropical storm conditions possible in the area Sunday and Monday.
 Rainfall of up to 6 inches (15 centimeters) was possible, and there was a danger of life-threatening surf and rip current conditions on the coast.